puzzleweaver/fifteen/README.md

 # fifteen

- wacky puzzles as a cross-platform app
+Wacky puzzles as a cross-platform app.